grking8/homepage/_posts/2019-02-12-python-imports-101.md

 there is a file or directory called `johnny-cache` in that directory.

-If it can, it
+If it so, it
 will do the import.
-If not, it will move on to the second directory path in the list, and so on.
+If not, it will move on to the second path in the list, etc.

-What directory paths are in the MSP?
-Typically, something like:
+What paths are in the MSP?

 - "Home" - if you are running a script, this is the directory of the script; if you are in a Python shell, it is the current